vmware-tanzu/community-edition/addons/packages/vsphere-cpi/1.21.0/README.md

 > This package provides cloud provider interface using vsphere-cpi.

-For more information, see the [Github page](https://github.com/kubernetes-sigs/cluster-api-provider-vsphere) of vSphere CPI.
+For more information, see the [GitHub page](https://github.com/kubernetes-sigs/cluster-api-provider-vsphere) of vSphere CPI.

 ## Configuration